A pool table is a perfect addition to any game room. But do you need to spend a lot of money to get the best pool table available?

 We are all for getting kids involved in game room activities.
 It’s a great way to get them to socialise and get competitive.
 This table is designed with little players in mind, with features that put the game in their reach.

 The mini folding table is made using hardwood, felt material for the surface and includes net pockets.
 It’s a great way to introduce younger children to the game of pool for homes that are tight on space.
-Although, if you’re kids are serious about the game, they’ll want to move on to a 6ft table rather quickly.
+Although, if your kids are serious about the game, they’ll want to move on to a 6ft table rather quickly.

 While the overall play is not comparable to a regular table, the table has enough quality to make the game enjoyable for everyone!